starwit/starwit-awareness-engine/README.md

 For port forwarding either k9s or `kubectl port-forward` can be used (or any other K8s tool).
 The compose-based version of the pipeline can be used for maximum (or rather most convenient) control over individual components (see [`/docker-compose`](docker-compose/README.md)).

+## How-To create a new component / pipeline stage
+See https://github.com/starwit/sae-stage-template on how to get started with a new component.